younglim/developer.gov.sg/collections/_products/categories/blockchain/openattestation/overview.md

 Technically, OpenAttestation is a decentralised database with no single point of failure, such as a central database going down.
 Verifications also take place on the client browser without the need for backend integration.

+#Digital Public Good

-OpenAttestation has been listed in the [Digital Public Goods registry](https://digitalpublicgoods.net/registry/openattestation.html){:target="\_blank"} by the Digital Public Goods Alliance (DPGA).
-The DPAG is an initiative jointly supported by the current co-hosting entities, the Norwegian Agency for Development Cooperation (Norad), UNDP, and UNICEF.
+OpenAttestation has been listed in the [Digital Public Goods registry](https://digitalpublicgoods.net/registry/openattestation.html){:target="\_blank"} by the [Digital Public Goods Alliance (DPGA)](https://digitalpublicgoods.net/who-we-are/){:target="\_blank"}.
+DPGA is a multistakeholder initiative supported by the Norwegian Agency for Development Cooperation (Norad), United Nations Development Programme (UNDP), and UNICEF.

 ### Key Features